-The first issue of Internal Voices was published in 2007 as a magazine for interns of the UN Regional Information Centre in Brussels.
-In 2009 it expanded to include all UN interns across the globe.
-In November 2012 Internal Voices narrowed its geographic scope to Brussels only, but to also include all Brussels-based interns.
+The first issue of Internal Voices was published in 2007 as a print magazine for interns of the UN Regional Information Centre in Brussels.
+In 2009 it expanded to include UN interns across the globe, before narrowing its geographic scope in November 2012 to Brussels only, but also to include interns from other institutions.

 We publish articles on a wide range of issues from a Brussels perspective.
 Within the 'international issues' section, our topics focus on anything from Europe to the environment, from human rights to health, and even culture or conflict.

 The 'intern life' section is intended to provide information on life in Brussels for young working people.
 Here we will post information about upcoming seminars, conferences and social events as well as reviews of past events.